Gap Financing: Bridging the Capital Stack

 To get started, please call Ron Zimmerman at (513) 621-1031, chat with us online, email a summary of your project and financing needs to ronz@netleasex.com, or schedule a consultation at your convenience.
 You can also review our due diligence requirements and underwriting guidelines for various property types by clicking here.

-Published: September 2022
+Original: September 2022

 Updated: October 2024

-Strategize with Preferred Equity
+Strategize With Preferred Equity

-The Scotsman Guide | December 2018
+The Scotsman Guide

 The Power of Stretch Loans for Family Office Investors